Q: Which stove should I buy?

 Q: Will my stove warp when heated?

-A: Warping is a physical effect which happens when metal is being heated unevenly.
+A: Warping is a physical effect which happens when metal is heated unevenly.
 In other words: Warping cannot be avoided.
 However, we do everything possible to reduce warping to a minimum.
-If you do not overheat our stoves, almost no visible warping will occur.
-The warping will never reach an extent where the function or operation of the stove will be impaired.
+If you do not overheat your stove, almost no visible warping will occur.
+The warping will never reach an extent where the function or operation of the stove is impaired.

-A: Overheating is only possible if you operate our largest stoves, the Bushbox XL (titanium and stainless steel versions) outside the specifications (to cook meals, make coffee or tea etc.) and only if you use wood.
-These stoves have such a strong chimney effect that – if they are being abused as a camp fire for an extended time – they may get so hot that the material is being damaged or warp becomes very obvious and permanent.
+A: Overheating is only possible if you operate our largest stoves, the Bushbox XL (titanium and stainless steel versions) outside the intended purposes (to cook meals, make coffee or tea, etc.) and only if you use wood.
+These stoves have such a strong chimney effect that – if they are being abused as a camp fire for an extended time – they may get so hot that the material is damaged or permanently warped.

-If you use our stoves according to the specifications, they will not overheat, especially if you operate our larger stoves with rather few (but thicker) pieces of wood.
+If you use our stoves according to the specifications, they will not overheat, especially if you operate our larger stoves with fewer (but thicker) pieces of wood.

 Q: How do I operate a hobo stove perfectly with wood?